hapax/hapax.github.io/assets/minimal-networks.md

-The factor of $2$ is because we are counting edges twice in the leftmost and rightmost expression, since each end of an edge is associated with a vertex, and we are counting all the vertices.
+The factor of $2$ is because we are counting edges twice in the leftmost and rightmost expression, since each end of an edge is associated with a vertex, and we are counting the contribution at each vertex once.
 From the previous section, we know that $E = N - 1$.
 This gives